 Ms. Nakamoto works at the Japanese American National Museum with educators and school districts from across the country to further the teaching of the Japanese American experience within the broader context of the United States' ethnic and cultural diversity.
 She has collaboratively developed teacher-created, standards-based curriculum with institutions and educators in Arkansas, Arizona, Colorado, New Mexico, Texas, and Utah.

-Dana Ono is co-founder and Managing Director of the VIMAC Milestone Medica Fund LP, a Boston-based early stage life sciences fund co-sponsored by VIMAC Ventures LLC and RBC Technology Ventures, Inc. He currently serves on the board of Mimetogen Pharmaceuticals, Inc. He is the son of a Heart Mountain incarceree, Fumi Yokoyama.
-His experience includes almost 30 years of general management at public and private biotech companies in addition to venture capital.
+Most recently, Dana Ono was co-founder and Managing Director of the VIMAC Milestone Medica Fund LP, a Boston-based early stage life sciences fund.
+He is the son of a Heart Mountain incarceree, Fumi Yokoyama.
+His experience includes over 30 years of general management at public and private biotech companies in addition to venture capital.
 A founding director of the Massachusetts Biotechnology Council, Inc., Dana is a frequent spokesperson for the industry.
-He has authored a number of scientific articles and edited the book, The Business of Biotechnology – From the Bench to the Street.
-A marine biologist by training, he serves on the Board of Trustees of the Marine Biological Laboratory in Woods Hole, MA.
-He also served on the board of the Nisei Student Relocation Commemorative Fund, Inc. He received his AB in Earth & Planetary Sciences from The Johns Hopkins University and his AM and PhD in Biology from Harvard University where he also completed a program in business administration.
+He has written numerous scientific and popular articles in addition to authoring two books.
+An evolutionary biologist, he served on the Board of Trustees of the Marine Biological Laboratory in Woods Hole, MA. and is a member of the Explorers Club.
+He has also served on the board of the Nisei Student Relocation Commemorative Fund.
+Dana received his AB in Earth & Planetary Sciences from The Johns Hopkins University and his AM and PhD in Biology from Harvard University where he also completed a program in business administration.

 Dr. Simpson is an adjunct professor and the Milward Simpson Professor of Political Science at the University of Wyoming.
 He began his career as a college administrator.
 While serving as Dean of Instruction at Sheridan College, he was elected to the Wyoming State Legislature.
 In 1984, he became Vice President for Development and Executive Director of the University of Wyoming Foundation and later served as Vice President for Institutional Advancement.
 He is the brother of U.S. Senator Alan Simpson (retired) and son of former Wyoming Governor and U.S. Senator Milward Simpson.